Budapest Airport Guide 2026: Terminals & Transport

 Regulated Taxis at BUD: How to Book and Where to Find Them

-The official taxi rank at Budapest Airport is located immediately outside the Terminal 2 arrivals exit — turn left as you walk out of the main doors and you’ll see the queue.
-Főtaxi and City Taxi are the two main regulated operators at the airport, both operating under the city’s unified yellow taxi licensing system.
-All legitimate taxis in Budapest are yellow, display the driver’s licence and meter clearly, and operate on a metered fare.
-The regulated taxi fare from Budapest airport to central districts (V, VI, VII) runs approximately 9,000–12,000 HUF depending on traffic and exact destination — this is a predictable range, not a lottery.
-You can pay by card in most regulated taxis, though confirming this before departure is advisable.
+The official taxi rank at Budapest Airport is located immediately outside the Terminal 2 arrivals exit, turn left as you walk out of the main doors and you’ll see the queue.
+Főtaxi is the exclusive official taxi operator at the airport.
+City Taxi and the rest work the city, but only Főtaxi holds the airport concession, so the yellow cars queuing at the rank are all Főtaxi.
+All legitimate taxis in Budapest are yellow, display the driver’s licence and meter clearly, and run on a metered fare.
+The regulated taxi fare from Budapest airport to central districts (V, VI, VII) runs roughly 14,000–17,000 HUF depending on traffic and exact destination, a predictable range, not a lottery.
+Since a 2025 city rule, card payment is mandatory in every licensed Budapest taxi, so you never have to carry cash for the ride.

 Uber and Bolt at Budapest Airport in 2026

 Bolt operates in Budapest and as of 2026 is the dominant rideshare option in the city.
-Bolt drivers can pick up passengers at Budapest Airport from a designated rideshare zone — check the Bolt app for the current pick-up point location, as it has shifted periodically with airport management decisions.
+Bolt drivers can pick up passengers at Budapest Airport from a designated rideshare zone, check the Bolt app for the current pick-up point location, as it has shifted periodically with airport management decisions.
 The experience is generally reliable: fixed fare shown upfront, no negotiation, cashless payment, and a driver who has a strong incentive not to take the scenic route because the app tracks the journey.
-Fares typically run 7,000–10,000 HUF to central Budapest, slightly cheaper than a metered taxi.
-Uber’s status in Hungary as of 2026 remains complicated — the app was effectively driven out of the Hungarian market by regulatory pressure years ago and had not fully returned as of early 2026.
-Verify current Uber availability in Hungary before arrival; Bolt is the safe assumption.
+The number you see in the app before you confirm is the number you pay.

 Taxi Scam Warning: How to Spot and Avoid Unofficial Touts